Winter Mountain Safety Lecture – Matt Groves

 Presented by Matt Groves

-Fort William based Matt Groves MIC presents the third in the 2018 series of Clachaig’s Winter Mountain Safety Lectures.
+Fort William based Matt Groves MIC presents the first in the 2020 series of Clachaig’s Winter Mountain Safety Lectures.

 About the lecture: